aws-samples/implementing-cost-optimization-for-amazon-eks-compute-resources/README.md

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

-ℹ️ Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing [this event session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_5BWPHDlxVcsRbo2?Session=HOL04) at the end of the lab.
-Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits by November 30, 2023.

 ## Introduction
 [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) is a managed Kubernetes service to run Kubernetes in the AWS cloud and on-premises data centers.